mmerickel/pyramid_auth_demo/docs/base_app.rst

 =====

-Most of the views are cookie cutter, but views relating to authentication have been singled how and explained in more detail.
+Most of the views are cookie cutter, but views relating to authentication have been singled out and explained in more detail.

 Forbidden View
 --------------